 LEYVA, Connie M. (D) 20th Senate District.
 Elected in 2014, re-elected in 2018, Senator Connie M. Leyva is serving her second term in the California State Senate.
 A lifelong activist standing up for working people and families, Senator Leyva started working at her local Alpha Beta market as a senior in high school.
-She served as President of UFCW Local 1428, helping grocery workers gain a stronger voice for fair wages and benefits.
+She served as President of

+UFCW Local 1428, helping grocery workers gain a stronger voice for fair wages and benefits.
 She was elected in 2004 as the first woman President of the California Labor Federation.
 Senator Leyva graduated from the University of Redlands with a bachelor's degree in communicative disorders.
 Senator Leyva and her husband Al live in Chino and are the proud parents of adult twin daughters, Allie and Jessie.
-Committees: Education (Chair); Appropriations; Budget and Fiscal Review; Business, Professions and Economic Development; Elections and Constitutional Amendments; Health.
-Select Committees: Manufactured Home Communities (Chair); California-Mexico Cooperation; Ports and Goods Movement; Preparing California's Future Workforce; Student Success: Women.
-Work and Families.
-Joint Committee: Rules.
+Committees: Education (Chair); Business, Professions and Economic Development; Elections and Constitutional Amendments; Health.
+Select Committees: Manufactured Home Communities (Chair); California-Mexico Cooperation; Nonprofit Sector; Ports and Goods Movement.
+Joint Committees: Rules; Legislative Audit.
+Senate Legislative Ethics.